AuStien/database-provisioning-controller-poc/README.md

     - Postgres: "sslmode": [disable, allow, prefer, require, verify-ca, verify-full]
     - Mysql: "ssl": [true, false]
     - Mongo: "ssl": [true, false]
+- secret: Secret where the password used to login is stored.
+[Must contain a field called "password"]
+    name: Name of the secret
+    namespace: Namespace where the secret is located

 ### Database
 Provides the name of the database and user to be created.